Frequently Asked Questions

 Air Display works by using two different pieces of software, a Host and a Client, which allow your computer to communicate with your chosen display device.

-The Host software runs in the background on your main computer, and the Client software runs on the device you wish to use as an extra screen.
+The Host software runs in the background on your main computer, and the Client app runs on the device you wish to use as an extra screen.

-The Host listens for Client connections over Wi-Fi or USB, and when you launch the Client app and tell the Host to make a connection, your computer treats that new screen the same as if you’d plugged in an extra monitor.
+The Host listens for Client connections over Wi-Fi or a wired connection, and when you launch the Client app and tell the Host to make a connection, your computer treats that new screen the same as if you’d plugged in an extra monitor.

 What’s new in Air Display 3?